nyonson/raiju/README.md

 Set channel fees based on the channel's current liquidity.

+The strategy for fee amounts is hardcoded (although I might try to add some more in the future) all fees are derived from the `-standard-liquidity-fee-ppm` flag.
+Channels are bucketed into three coarse grained groups: *high liquidity*, *standard liquidity*, and *low liquidity*.
 The idea here is to encourage passive channel re-balancing through fees.
-If a channel has a too much local liquidity, fees are lowered in order to encourage relatively more outbound transactions.
-Visa versa for a channel with too little local liquidity.
+If a channel has a too much local liquidity (high), fees are lowered in order to encourage relatively more outbound transactions.
+Visa versa for a channel with too little local liquidity (low).
+So `fees` applies the `standard-liquidity-fee-ppm` to standard channels, `standard-liquidity-fee-ppm / 10` to high channels, and `standard-liquidity-fee-ppm * 10` to low channels.

-The strategy for fee amounts is hardcoded (although I might try to add some more in the future) based on the `-standard-liquidity-fee-ppm` flag. `fees` follows the [zero-base-fee movement](http://www.rene-pickhardt.de/).
-I am honestly not sure if this is financially sound, but I appreciate the simpler mental model.

 ```
 $ raiju fees -standard-liquidity-fee-ppm 200
 ```

+`fees` follows the [zero-base-fee movement](http://www.rene-pickhardt.de/).
+I am honestly not sure if this is financially sound, but I appreciate the simpler mental model of only thinking in ppm.

 ### systemd automation